ulosino/.github/CONTRIBUTING.md

 - Make your commit comment as descriptive as possible.
 Include as much information as you can.
 Explain anything that the file differentials won’t make apparent.
 - Make sure the relevant labels are used.
 In most cases this means applying a contribution 'area' (with 'Source', 'Database Content', or 'Backend') and a 'type' (like 'Bug').

-Last revised 27th January, 2022.
+Last revised 1st February, 2022.